 Yahoo Mail ads

-Yahoo Mail ads are served exclusively in the email platform and have produced click-through rates as high as 4x industry averages.
+Yahoo Mail ads are exclusively appearing in the email platform and have produced click-through rates as high as 4x industry averages.

 One type of mail ad presents natively as the top email in a user’s inbox, like this Discover Card ad: